PacoteJS/pacote/packages/ffetch/README.md

 ### Options

-The module provides a `createFetch()` factory function that llows you to override the parsing functions for success and error responses respectively.
+The module provides a `createFetch()` factory function that allows you to override the parsing functions for success and error responses respectively.

 #### `parse: (r: Response) => Promise<T>`